eemberda/Cebuano-Syllable-Decoder/README.md

 # Cebuano-Syllable-Decoder
+## Description
-Cebuano Syllable Decoder / Cebuano Syllabification Accepts a Cebuano word and breaks it down into syllables
+* Cebuano Syllable Decoder / Cebuano Syllabification / Bisaya Syllabication
+* Accepts a Cebuano word and breaks it down into syllables

 ## Installation
 * `pip install cebsyldec` or